AndreGismo/SNEE-Projekt/results.md

 ````{margin}
 ```{admonition} Hint
 :class: hint
-Worst-case means scenario E (100% penetration of BEVs) with all the BEVs arriving at the same time and having travelled 200km (so the SOC is low).
+Worst-case means scenario E (100% penetration of BEVs) with all the BEVs arriving at the same time and having travelled 200km (so the SOC is low), all charging stations are 11 kW.
 ```
 ````